loll31/elog-ldap/README.md

 ```
 docker volume create my-logbooks
 ```
-or by any other way you make/mount a volue to docker.
+or by any other way you make/mount a volume to docker.

+The elogd.cfg and elogd.passwd binds permit to define custom elog configuration and to keep user DB changes.

-You can then access from a browser at http://localhost:8080
+Normally, You can then access from a browser at http://localhost:8080.

 ## Some asides
 The current image builds from alpine:3.13 (make fails with 3.14) and the lastest released version of elog.
 In time I will pin down versions so that the docker is stable against changes in the dependancies.

 This ELOG Docker provides ImageMagick and CKeditor (included in ELOG scripts sources).

+Logbooks subscription to received mails are not tested at this time.
+Thanks to report if OK or Not.